 Fuel Economy and MPG

 As one of US’s defining performance vehicle’s, the Corvette has never been known for its fuel economy.
-The C8 is less of a gas guzzler than some its predecessors, but it still offers better performance on the road than at the pump.
-The 2022 Corvette, the most recent on record as of press time, has a fuel economy rating of 15 miles per gallon (mpg) for city driving, 24 mpg on the highway and a combined rating of 19 mph, according to the Environmental Protection Agency’s website.
+The C8 Corvette is less of a gas guzzler than some its predecessors, but it still offers better performance on the road than at the pump.
+The 2023 Stingray, the most recent on record as of press time, has a fuel economy rating of 16 miles per gallon (mpg) for city driving, 24 mpg on the highway and a combined rating of 19 mph, according to the Environmental Protection Agency’s website.
 That means you can drive the car an average of 352 miles on a full tank.
-Gas prices are currently out of control, but the EPA puts the average cost of keeping the sports car’s tank filled at $3,950 per year.
-That means that on average C8 owners spend $8,000 more on fuel over a five-year span than other vehicle owners.
+The Z06, meanwhile, has a city rating of 12 mpg, a highway rating of 21 mpg and a combined rating of 15 mpg, the agency found.
+That means you’ll get an average of 278 miles per tank.
+The EPA puts the average cost of keeping the sports car’s tank filled at between $2,700 and $4,200 per year.
+Because of this, C8 owners can expect to spend between $4,250 and $11,750 more on fuel over a five-year span than other vehicle owners.

 Warranty and Maintenance Coverage